Global well-posedness for hyperbolic SPDEs with non-Lipschitz coefficients driven by space-time L\'evy white noise: Introduction

-We introduce now the framework for this article.
-We will consider an equation on a bounded domain $D \subset \bR^d$.
+We now introduce the framework for this article.
+We will consider an equation on a bounded domain $D \subset \bR^d$ whose {\em boundary $\partial D$ is of class $C^{\infty}$}, i.e. $\partial D$ is a smooth $(d-1)$-dimensional manifold.
+(The fact that $D$ has a smooth boundary is required for Theorem \ref{embed-th} below, which is a key result for this article.)
 The equation will contain the fractional (or spectral) power $(-\Delta)^{\gamma}$ of the Laplacian, for $\gamma>0$, which is defined by:

-where $(\lambda_k)_{k\geq 1}$ are the eigenvalues of $-\Delta$ with Dirichlet boundary conditions, and $(e_k)_{k\geq 1}$ are the corresponding eigenfunctions forming a complete orthonormal basis of $L^2(D)$.
+where $0<\lambda_1\leq \lambda_2 \leq \ldots$ are the eigenvalues of $-\Delta$ with Dirichlet boundary conditions, and $(e_k)_{k\geq 1}$ are the corresponding normalized eigenfunctions forming a complete orthonormal basis of $L^2(D)$.
 Additionally, throughout this work, we denote by $H_r(D)$ {\em the fractional Sobolev space of order $r \in \bR$}; see Appendix \ref{app-Sob}.

 For the mild formulation of the solution, we will use the Green function $G_t(x,y)$ of the operator $\dfrac{\partial^2 }{\partial t^2} +(-\Delta)^{\gamma}$ on $D$ with Dirichlet boundary conditions.
 The function $G_t$ has the following spectral representation: